MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 ---
-title: How to Create an AI skill (preview)
+title: How to create an AI skill (preview)
 description: Learn how to create an AI skill
 author: IAmGrootel
 ms.author: avangrootel